thunderbird/webext-docs/messageDisplayAction.rst

       :type: (string)
       :annotation: -- [Added in TB 84.0b3, backported to TB 78.6.1]

-      The label of the messageDisplayAction, defaults to its title.
+      The label of the messageDisplayAction button, defaults to its title.
 Can be set to an empty string to not display any label.
 If the containing toolbar is configured to display text only, the title will be used as fallback.

    .. api-member::
       :name: [``default_popup``]
       :type: (string)

-      The html document to be opened as a popup when the user clicks on the messageDisplayAction's icon.
+      The html document to be opened as a popup when the user clicks on the messageDisplayAction button.

    .. api-member::
       :name: [``default_title``]
       :type: (string)

-      The title of the messageDisplayAction.
+      The title of the messageDisplayAction button.
 This shows up in the tooltip and the label.
 Defaults to the add-on name.

    .. api-member::